Pete Browning: Personal life

 He remained a lifelong bachelor, though his affection for prostitutes was a matter of much discussion in the newspapers.
 He was the uncle of film director Tod Browning.

 After his retirement as a player, Browning worked as a cigar salesman and owned a bar, which ultimately failed; but his physical condition continued to deteriorate due to the mastoiditis and resulting complications.
-He remained a popular Louisville figure until June 7, 1905, when he was declared insane and committed to a local asylum (Lakeland).
-A sister released him two weeks later, but a month after that, he was in the hospital, suffering from a general physical collapse.
+He remained a popular Louisville figure until June 7, 1905, when he was declared insane and committed to the local Lakeland Asylum.
+A sister had him released two weeks later, but a month after that, he was in the hospital, suffering from a general physical collapse.

 He died in Louisville on September 10 of that year at age 44.
 The specific cause of death was listed as asthenia (a weakening of the body), a cover-all medical term used by doctors of that time.
 However, he no doubt suffered from a wide variety of serious physical complaints.
 In addition to the mastoiditis, he was afflicted with cancer, advanced cirrhosis of the liver, alcohol-related brain damage, and according to some sources, paresis.
-Some sources erroneously report that he died in an insane asylum; he was in Lakeland Asylum a short time before he died.
+Some sources erroneously report that he died at Lakeland Asylum.
 He is buried in historic Cave Hill Cemetery in Louisville.